More Grizzly Tales for Gruesome Kids: Superstitious Nonsense

 Penelope Jane has legally changed her name to Pylon because "Jane" is Gaelic for "pie-shoveller".
 She is intensely paranoid, refusing to say (or be involved with) the number "six", shaking hands with the postman to receive positive letters, telling her mother to put on a shirt before her trousers to prevent ants, and reciting the alphabet backwards so that her clothes will stay clean.
 One day, her parents (Mr and Mrs Gaslamp) notice an alder tree in the garden, which her father attempts to pull out.
 Pylon claims it is the sign of a witch as Mr Gaslamp successfully removes it, and decides to divorce her parents for ignoring her.

 After visiting the library the next day, Pylon lies to her parents that a vampire will attack her if she does her homework and that teachers cause insanity.
 Her parents agree to never send her back to school and give her all the money in their bank accounts.
 Pylon uses the money for a trip around the world and returns to her peasant parents demanding they give her custody of the house because of an Incan belief she discovered in Peru.
 Mr and Mrs Gaslamp move out, leaving Pylon with everything.

 On Friday 13th, Pylon prepares preventatives for her house.
-She panics when she realises she broke several of her own rules as she walked to the shop, and breaks several more when she rectifies her mistakes.
+She panics when she realises she breaks several of her own rules as she walks to the shop, and breaks several more when she rectifies her mistakes.
 She drags a giant metal box into the garden and climbs inside to save herself, which is then crushed by a cow that fell out of the sky.
 Mr and Mrs Gaslamp move back into their home and install a plaque for her grave with a rhyme about how grateful they were she has gone.